Rokiis1/roadmap/date_and_time/date_and_time.md

 print(date1 == date2) # False
 ```

-This allows programs to determine ordering, check deadlines, or filter data.
+This allows programs to determine ordering, check deadlines or filter data.

 Dates are immutable, which means their values cannot be changed after creation.
 If a different date is needed, a new object must be created.